Skip to main content Skip to footer

 1. The time we take to complete a repair

-3. How well we keep you updated about requests such as your repairs or when you report issues such as anti-social behaviour
+3. Communication - how we keep you updated about requests, such as your repairs or when you report issues such as anti-social behaviour.

 There are no complaints that the Group has refused to accept within the reporting period.